bchainhub/foxar/fmt/README.md

 ### Testing

-Tests reside under the `fmt/testdata` folder and specify the malformatted & expected Solidity code.
+Tests reside under the `fmt/testdata` folder and specify the malformatted & expected Ylem code.
 The source code file is named `original.sol` and expected file(s) are named in a format `({prefix}.)?fmt.sol`.
 Multiple expected files are needed for tests covering available configuration options.

 The default configuration values can be overridden from within the expected file by adding a comment in the format `// config: {config_entry} = {config_value}`.
 For example: